pivotal/docs-tas-adapter/install.md

      - For Amazon EKS, see the [AWS IAM user management for EKS section](user-management.md#aws-iam-user-management-eks) of the User Management topic for information about additional required cluster configuration to map AWS IAM users and roles to Kubernetes roles.
      - For clusters configured to use authentication proxies such as [Pinniped](https://pinniped.dev/), you can authenticate to the cluster and use the output of `cf curl /whoami` to see the user account name to provide.

-    These user names must be identities that can be recognized as users in the subject section of Kubernetes RBAC resources, such as `RoleBindings`.
+    > **Note** These user names must be identities that can be recognized as users in the subject section of Kubernetes RBAC resources, such as `RoleBindings`.
 They might not match the user entries in your local Kubeconfig file.
 During the initial installation, you can leave this entry blank if you're unsure of the